proxmox/proxmox-backup/docs/introduction.rst

 encryption (AE_).
 Using :term:`Rust` as the implementation language guarantees high performance, low resource usage, and a safe, high-quality codebase.

+Proxmox Backup uses state of the art cryptography for both client-server communication and backup content :ref:`encryption <encryption>`.
+All client-server communication uses `TLS
+<https://en.wikipedia.org/wiki/Transport_Layer_Security>`_, and backup data can
-Proxmox Backup uses state of the art cryptography for client communication and backup content :ref:`encryption <encryption>`.
-Encryption is done on the client side, making it safer to back up data to targets that are not fully trusted.
+be encrypted on the client-side before sending, making it safer to back up data to targets that are not fully trusted.

 Architecture
 ------------